 If the player sees fit to pick the strings, there is nothing to prevent his operating the instrument in that way; but if he lack the skill necessary to so play upon the instrument he can, by depressing the proper dampers, muffle all the strings not required for the accompanying chords and can, by sweeping the strings, as in playing the guitar or zither, bring out just the chords required without introducing the tones from any strings out of harmony therewith.

 There is a perhaps less obvious difference between De Good’s design and most others.
 Zimmermann’s initial patent drawing shows the instrument with the bass strings uppermost and the buttons aligned along the same side.
 However, a photograph of him playing the instrument has the long side toward his body.
 De Good’s drawing also has the bass strings toward the top, along with the buttons.
 However, the labeling of the chords is oriented to be readable when the short side is held closest to the player’s body.
-This is also the way a concert zither is positioned, and the angle of the chord bars further suggests that it was De Good’s intention that his instrument be placed (flat on a tabletop) in the same way.
+This is also the way a concert zither is positioned.
+The angle of the chord bars and the position of the full damper E indicate that it was De Good’s intention that his instrument be placed (flat on a tabletop) in the same way.

 This has the forward-looking consequence of the strings being plucked between the bar housing and the tuning pins.
-This is in contrast to other autoharps from the early 1890s, including Zimmermann’s production styles, where the strings are plucked on the short segment between the bars and the hitch pins.
+It is in contrast to other autoharps from the early 1890s, including Zimmermann’s production styles, where the strings are plucked on the short segment between the bars and the hitch pins.
 Kilby Snow is the best-known performer to place the treble side of the autoharp toward the body.
 However, he was left handed and played on the short segments of the strings.
-Here is a video demonstration of the style he pioneered, by a right-handed player, instantiating the orientation that De Good appears likely to have intended.
+Here is a video demonstration of the style he pioneered, by a right-handed player, instantiating the orientation that De Good apparently intended.